code-boxx/Storage-Boxx-PHP-Inventory-Management-System/README.md

 ---
 ## INSTALLATION
 ---
-1) Create a new database and import core/storage-boxx.sql.
+1) Create a new database and import lib/storage-boxx.sql.
-2) Update core/Core.php - The database settings (A2), base URL (A4), email (A5)
+2) Update lib/Core.php - The host settings (A2), database settings (A3)
 3) Done!
 The default administrator account is admin@sb.com and password is 123456.